reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAIDayKeynote.md

 ### Empowering Developers, Not Replacing Them

-Jolynn emphasized that GitHub Copilot is not here to replace developers; rather, it is a tool designed to augment their capabilities.
+**Joylynn Kirui** emphasized that GitHub Copilot is not here to replace developers; rather, it is a tool designed to augment their capabilities.
 The platform is engineered to advance developers, enabling them to tackle more complex challenges with ease.

 ### Focused and Secure: Repository Scope